 3. JXD 523 Tracker

 The JXD 523 Mini Tracker is a great toy for children.
 The affordable price of the aircraft in combination with a 0.3 megapixel camera allows novice pilots to master the basics of selfie with the help of a drone.
-The device is controlled via a Wi-Fi transmitter, which will allow you to connect it with smartphones that have the Android or iOS operating system installed.
+The device is controlled via a Wi-Fi transmitter, allowing you to connect it with smartphones with the Android or iOS operating system installed.
 The signal range is 40 m.

 Although the camera is built into the case is quite primitive, but it allows you to see the first-person picture (FPV) on the monitor.
 The model is driven by a battery with a capacity of 500 mAh, one charge is enough for 7 minutes of flight.
-If you are interested in buying this device on Amazon or you want to know more info about this model, you can check it HERE.
+If you want to buy this device on Amazon or want more info about this model, you can check it HERE.

 The 3 Best RC Helicopters For Beginners